jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditor/index.md

 6. Push the change by using the integrated Git support.

 	a.
-Switch to the Git Repository page.
+In the sidebar, click the Git Repository icon.

 	b.
 Select the changed file:
 ![Orion Git staging](/tutorials/jazzeditor/images/orion-git-stage_NEW.png)